 We do not charge any guide fee of our services but you need to pay all expenses of the guide related to your travel.
 Expenses include transportations, meals and entrance fee of facilities.

 Other languages may be available depending on the situation.
 Please ask when you request the service.

 The assigned guide communicates with you directly through e-mail.
 Telephone communication may be possible if necessary.

-Please send your request e-mail to email@example.com.
+Please send your request by an e-mail.

 If you have any questions, or need any assistances to visit Odawara and Hakone area, please feel free to contact us.
 It is always our great pleasure to offer you warm hospitalities and comprehensive services.

 Our services are provided free of charge.
 However, you are kindly requested to pay the actual expenses for the OHSGG guide(s) as listed below: